magenta/magenta/magenta/models/README.md

 # Models

-This directory contains the various Magenta models.
+This directory contains Magenta models.

 ## Generators
 All generators for NoteSequence-based models should expose their generator